What is Medically Assisted Detox?

 When is it Necessary?

-Medical Detox is necessary when the detox process is potential fatal which includes the following substances:
+Medical Detox is necessary when the detox process is potentially fatal which includes the following substances:

 - Prescription opioid narcotics